psykei/psyke-python/README.md

 * onnxruntime 1.9.0+
 * parameterized 0.8.1+

-Once installed, one can create an extractor from a predictor (e.g. Neural Networks, Support Vector Machines, K-Nearest Neighbor, Random Forests, etc.) and from the dataset used to train the predictor.
+Once installed, it is possible to create an extractor from a predictor (e.g. Neural Network, Support Vector Machine, K-Nearest Neighbor, Random Forest, etc.) and from the dataset used to train the predictor.

-> **Note:** the predictor must expose a method named `predict` to be properly used as oracle.
+> **Note:** the predictor must expose a method named `predict` to be properly used as an oracle.

 #### End users

 A brief example is presented in `demo.py` script.
-Using sklearn iris dataset we train a K-Nearest Neighbor to predict the correct iris class.
+Using sklearn iris dataset we train a K-Nearest Neighbor to predict the correct output class.
 Before training, we make the dataset discrete.
 After that we create two different extractors: REAL and Trepan.
 We output the extracted theory for both extractors.